BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 ### 1.2 Package installation
 First, some packages need to be installed.

-For some of packages, the installation needs to go through BiocManager
+For some of the packages, the installation needs to go through BiocManager
 ```
 if (!requireNamespace("BiocManager", quietly = TRUE)) {install.packages("BiocManager")}
 ```